jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-23.md

-+++
+---
+title: "The Code of Laws on judicial Combats"
+heading: "Chapter 23"
-title=  "The Code of Laws on judicial Combats" heading=  "Chapter 23" description=  "Before the combat, the magistrates ordered three rules to be published" date=  2020-03-19 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-22" linkbtext=  "Chapter 22" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-25" linkftext=  "Chapter 25"
+description: "Before the combat, the magistrates ordered three rules to be published"
-+++
+image: "/covers/spirit.jpg"
+weight: 64
+author: Montesquieu
+icon: /icons/mont.png
+# date: 2020-03-31
+---

 <!-- SOME perhaps will have a curiosity to see this abominable custom of judiciary combat reduced to principle, and to find a code of such extraordinary laws. -->